emoncms/emoncms/readme.md

 - **Process:** A function that can be attached to the process list of an input to change the value or to save the value to a feed*.
 - **Feed:** A place where data is recorded, a time-series of datapoints.
 The standard time-series databases used by emoncms are PHPFina and PHPTimeSeries and were written as part of the emoncms project.

-* For a description of what each input process does in emoncms see the helper note within the emoncms input processing configuration interface.
+* For a description of what each input process does in emoncms, see the helper note within the emoncms input processing configuration interface.

-**4. Emoncms.org API Reference**
+**3. Emoncms.org API Reference**

 The following API references apply to emoncms.org.
 They differ slightly to the API available on EmonPI/EmonBase installs, the API refrence for which can be found from the inputs and feed pages when logged in locally.